Entanglement of particles versus entanglement of fields: independent quantum resources: Indistinguishable particles

 where the latter form is a sum of two products of linearly independent vectors.
-This implies a Slater rank (of two) greater than one---thus, non-factorizability with respect to $\wedge$.
+This implies a Slater rank (of two) greater than one and thus nonfactorizability with respect to $\wedge$.

 In conclusion, for all combinations of factorizability and entanglement of fermionic particles and fields, we have provided examples.
-This independence of particle and field entanglement for fermions completes our analysis for distinguishable and indistinguishable particles.
+Th{e resulting} independence of particle entanglement and field entanglement for fermions completes our analysis of distinguishable and indistinguishable particles.